-- 1. Complete in full and submit the data collection template (AREF Questionnaire) for the MSCI/AREF Property Fund Vision Handbook within MSCI's submission deadlines and distribute to investors on request. - 2.
-Detail a clear ESG (environmental, social, governance) strategy and objectives. - 3.
-Ensure that any annual/periodic statements as required under legislative/regulatory requirements are completed in a timely fashion. - 4.
-Disclose if there are preferential fees and other terms for investors or prospective investors. - Disclose the Standard NAV calculated in accordance with AREF's Fund Pricing Recommendations (August 2014) (link).
+- The manager should complete in full and submit the data collection template (AREF Questionnaire) for the MSCI/AREF Property Fund Vision Handbook within MSCI's submission deadlines and distribute to investors on request. - 2.
+The manager should provide a clear ESG (environmental, social, governance) strategy and objectives. - 3.
+The manager should ensure that any annual/periodic statements as required under legislative/regulatory requirements are completed in a timely fashion. - 4.
+Fund documentation should disclose if there are preferential fees and other terms for investors or prospective investors. - 5.
+Fund documentation should disclose the Standard NAV calculated in accordance with AREF's Fund Pricing Recommendations (link).
 Any distributions not already deducted as a liability in the accounting NAV should be deducted in determining the Standard NAV.

-- 1. Any annual statement should incorporate a manager's report including the following where applicable: - a.
-The objectives of the fund. - b.
-The manager's policy for achieving the objectives. - c.
-Any investment/compliance restrictions. - d.
-A review of the investment activities during the period under review. - e.
-The fund's ESG performance against its own strategy. - f.
-A statement of any consolidation or subdivision of fund units. - g.
-Any other significant information which should reasonably be disclosed. - h.
-Changes in key personnel during the period under review.
+- 1. Any annual statement should incorporate a manager's report including the following where applicable: - a. the objectives of the fund; - b. the manager's policy for achieving the objectives; - c. any investment/compliance restrictions; - d. a review of the investment activities during the period under review; - e. the fund's ESG performance against its own strategy;

-- 2. Annual statements should also include a performance record containing the data set out in Annex 2. - 3.
-Disclose the Manager's Diversity & Inclusion Policy.
+- f. a statement of any consolidation or subdivision of fund units; - g. any other significant information that should reasonably be disclosed; and - h. changes in key personnel during the period under review. - 2.
+Annual statements should include a performance record containing the data set out in Annex 2.